AllenDowney/ThinkDataStructures/search-engine/day01/README.md

 ### Code

+## Prerequisites

 Start by copying the Index.java and TermCounter.java files from search engine hw00 into your hw01 src folder.
+Because the project is organized into the src, utils, and tests files, you will need to mark all of them as source folders in IntelliJ as with the last homework.
+To do this, right click on the folder in IntelliJ, select Mark Directory as, and finally select Sources Root.

+## Methods

 Each file has comments with definitions for the methods listed below along with the written definitions below.
 If you get stuck, refer to the optional reading section.